Ru-T/gradebook/README.md

 [ ] Write tests for my session controller actions
 [ ] Write integration test, especially for teacher permissions on their own students

-[ ] Create dashboard view for teachers: edit teachers view to loop over teachers and look through students within, similar to restaurant menu.
-Put into a table with <thead>, <tbody>, <td>, <tr>.
-Put links outside of close table tag.
 [ ] Install Bootstrap and style the login page, header, etc.
 [ ] Specify if header should say login or logout based on session value (in a header partial with HTML. ie.if session[:current_user], log out, else login.